 Once started, the corrosion activity progresses at a rate influenced by the degree of moisture and oxygen availability.
-The strong steel becomes a weak powder (rust) which can occupy up to four times more space, building up pressure inside the concrete as high as 4700 psi, and eventually splitting the concrete apart.
+The strong steel becomes a weak powder (rust) which can occupy up to four times more space, building up pressure inside the concrete as high as 4700 psi and eventually splitting the concrete apart.

 As the concrete cracks, direct channels from the surface to the steel reinforcement are opened up and new waves of chloride contaminated and oxygen saturated water gain direct access to the steel, continually compounding the problem.
-The more the steel corrodes the further it pushes the concrete apart, exposing itself to even more corrosion activity.
+The more the steel corrodes the further it pushes the concrete apart, exposing itself to even more corrosion.

 How to stop corrosion:

-While corrosion caused by chloride contamination in existing structures cannot be reversed, it can be arrested by stopping the electrochemical activity that causes it.
+While corrosion caused by chloride contamination in existing structures cannot be reversed, it can be addressed by stopping the electrochemical activity that causes it.
 Only one method has been found to accomplish this… cathodic protection!

 Cathodic protection is an electrical means of countering corrosive action without any adverse effect on either the concrete or the steel.
 In effect, it employs the same elements responsible for the corrosion in the first place to set up a corresponding reverse current that causes the chloride ions to migrate away from the steel, restoring the steel to an immune state.
-The damaging electrochemical action is effectively neutralized and corrosion is arrested.
+The damaging electrochemical action is effectively neutralized and corrosion is addressed.

-Cathodic protection is a well-accepted and proven technology that has been used on all types of steel structures for the past century.
+Cathodic protection is a well-accepted and a proven technology that has been used in all types of steel structures for the past century.
 In fact the US Federal Highway Administration has officially stated; “The only rehabilitation technique that has been proven to stop corrosion in salt-contaminated bridge decks, regardless of the chloride content of the concrete, is cathodic protection.”